January 3, 2025

 Don’t forget distribution infrastructure costs

 The well-done MIT study falls short in a very critical area, which is analyzing local electrical distribution cost management.
 They look at it from a supply standpoint (power plants) but a large portion of infrastructure costs will be based on highly localized demand.
-If there are 10 EVs on one street, then there may need to be more aggressively managed than if there are just one or two.
-Precision management is key.

 While unmanaged charging of EVs could stress the grid, implementing intelligent and diligent programs for drivers can transform the grid of the future into a more efficient and effective system.
 The MIT study sheds light on the potential of EVs to enhance grid performance.
 By embracing innovative charging technologies, incentivizing charging during off-peak hours, and leveraging workplace charging, we can harness the benefits of EVs while minimizing any strain on the power grid.
 With strategic management and investments in grid infrastructure, EVs have the power to drive us toward a more sustainable and resilient energy future.